 Christian Salas is a Senior Economist in the Antitrust and Competition Practice at Bates White.
 Dr. Salas specializes in economic analysis of competition, including merger simulations and damages estimation, as well as the analysis of single-firm conduct and monopolization.
-He has worked on matters involving the chemical, energy, and healthcare industries on behalf of the Federal Trade Commission, state Attorneys General offices, and private companies.
+He has worked on matters involving the agriculture, chemical, energy, healthcare, and music industries on behalf of the Federal Trade Commission, state Attorneys General offices, and private companies.
 In addition, Dr. Salas has applied economic theory to model the streaming music industry in order to determine royalty rates that align with the statutory objectives for reasonable terms and rates.

 Dr. Salas has extensive experience applying causal-inference econometrics and game theory to study strategic behavior in markets.
 Prior to joining Bates White, he conducted research at Yale University, the World Bank, and the Catholic University of Chile.
-He has served as an instructor of Principle of Economics, Game Theory, and Econometrics and has published in peer-reviewed journals such as the Journal of Public Economics, Energy Economics, Journal of Theoretical Politics, Stata Journal, and the World Bank Research Observer.
+He has served as an instructor of Principle of Economics, Game Theory, and Econometrics and has published in peer-reviewed journals such as the Antitrust Source, Energy Economics, Journal of Public Economics, and Public Choice.

 PhD, Mathematical Economics, University of Chicago